devongarde/ssc/SECURITY.md

 ## Reporting a Vulnerability

-Please email a report to dylan.harris@live.ie.
+Please email a report to mail@ssc.lu.